lyrasis/kiba-extend/doc/file_registry_entry.md

 #### `Method` creator example

-Default `:job` method not present (or is not the method you need to call for this job).
+If the method that runs the job is not the default job method name, you must set a `Method` as `:creator`:

 ~~~ ruby
 # in job definitions